bveenema/node-red-context-hooks/README.md

-# node-red-context-hook
+# node-red-context-pubsub

-A [Node-RED](https://nodered.org/) extension for global context state management.
-This project features publish and subscribe nodes that allow you to subscribe to global context.
-It uses nodejs events module to emit events when global context changes instead of building complex, tightly coupled flows with `switch` and `function` nodes.
-This allows for better state management in Node Red projects
-- Deep Subscribe: subscriptions to a high level object will be notified if any key within the object is updated
-- Multi-Subscribe: subscribe nodes can specify more than 1 state and will receive a notification when any of them change.
-- Wildcard Subscribe: use patterns with wildcards (*) to subscribe to multiple properties at once.
-- Append Publish: choose between appending to the current state or overriding it.
+This project features publish and subscribe nodes for global context.
+It is especially useful for state management through global context, providing a [tag browser style](https://www.docs.inductiveautomation.com/docs/8.1/platform/tags/tag-browser) interface for your node-red project and aggregating your applications data and events into a local [unified namespace](https://www.iiot.university/blog/what-is-uns%3F).

+This project was orignally inspired by [node-red-contrib-context-hook](https://flows.nodered.org/node/@siirimangus/node-red-contrib-context-hook) but is a near complete re-write, with a different underlying pub/sub engine and providing many more features.

+**Note: This package should be considered in beta stage.
+It has been tested in nominal cases but not in production.
+Use with care.
+Expect issues**

 ## Installation

-Either use the Manage Palette option in the Node-RED menu or run the following command in your Node-RED user directory
+Either use the Manage Palette option in the Node-RED menu, run the following command in your Node-RED user directory, or add it to your Dockerfile

 ```
 npm install --production --save @bveenema/node-red-context-hook